aneeshseth/editors.com/README.md

+# editors.com

-# editors.com - A content distribution Infrastructure for AevyTV - In Progress.
+a content distribution Infrastructure for AevyTV - in Progress.

 System Design of the Video Uploader (Transcoder):